 Conclusion

-Kittens don’t properly take their first steps until they are 3 weeks old, and they take steadier steps by 4 weeks and then are running and playing at 5 weeks.
+Kittens don’t properly take their first steps until they are 3 weeks old.
+They take steadier steps by 4 weeks and are running and playing at 5 weeks.
 It’s amazing how fast they develop in such a short time!

 We hope that this has given you a better idea of the development of kittens from newborn to 6 weeks of age.
 Remember, try to adopt any chance that you can so you can give a kitten or an adult cat a new chance at a better life.